 An Ethical Will is an expression of one’s memories, beliefs, values, faith, love, forgiveness, hopes, life’s lessons etc. Unlike a traditional will, which tells your family and friends what you want them to have, an Ethical Will tells them what you want them to know and remember.
 Trained Ethical Will Facilitators interview patients and help them write their Ethical Will letter.
 Read more

 Guided imagery uses thoughts and suggestions to direct the imagination toward a relaxed, focused state.
-More than 40 Stein staff members have been certified to use this technique to manage pain and promote healing.
+Stein staff members use this technique to aide people in:

 Labyrinths have been used for centuries by people of all cultures for healing, insight, relaxation and meditation.
 We have a large portable labyrinth and finger labyrinths available for your use.